isabelrem/JIDA/README.md

 ```

 ## How to run via command line
 Clone the git repository or onedrive folder to your local machine.
-Within your terminal, navigate to inside the repository, such that running ls produces this output.
+Within your terminal, navigate to inside the repository, such that running ls (linux) or dir (windows) produces this output.
 PLEASE NOTE: if cloning the git repository, you will also have to separately download the SNP database 'SNPB (1).db' from the Onedrive.

 ```bash
 PS C:\Users\isabe\PycharmProjects\JIDA> ls